 Here’s what it’s like to generate and access a managed cluster with Mirantis Container Cloud:

 Using the URL provided by the bootstrapper, log into the Container Cloud UI with the writer account, and its newly-changed password.

 You arrive at a simple, columnar display of running clusters.
 To begin, only one cluster is operating: the Container Cloud instance itself.

-Create a new child cluster
+Create a new managed cluster

 Let’s make a new one!
 Click Create Cluster in the upper right.
 A tabbed dialog comes up, showing basic cluster configuration defaults.
 Defaults are sensible, so you don’t really need to do anything but provide your new cluster with a name.
 Click Create, and a cluster template is initialized, ready for you to add Manager and Worker nodes.

 Click the new cluster’s name, and a dialog opens up showing machines defined for that cluster (there are no machines configured yet).
 Click Create Machine in the upper right, and a dialog pops up, letting you select the Manager or Worker node type, and letting you dial in the number of machines you want to create.
-By default, Container Cloud enforces a minimum of three Manager nodes and two Worker nodes per child cluster — enough to permit workloads and management plane functions to remain available during updates.
+By default, Container Cloud enforces a minimum of three Manager nodes and two Worker nodes per managed cluster — enough to permit workloads and management plane functions to remain available during updates.